-Liang Wu, Assistant Professor in the Department of Physics and Astronomy, was announced as one of the recipients of a $50 million grant from the Department of Defense under the Defense University RRead More
+Liang Wu, Assistant Professor in the Department of Physics and Astronomy, was announced as one of 150 researchers awarded grants totaling $50 million from the Department oRead More

 It is incumbent on us all as a global community of scientists to actively participate in the diversification of science, technology, engineering and mathematics by directly and intentionally engaging those groups that are underrepresented in our individual fields.